-By Sharon Reynolds Republished from 2018 story in Center Times at UT Southwestern Medical Center
+Republished from 2018 story in Center Times at UT Southwestern Medical Center

 A dedication to medical education and an appreciation for their own cancer care brought Kathryn Amsler Priddy and her husband, Ashley Horne Priddy, to UT Southwestern.
 On June 2, 2017, Mrs. Priddy passed away at the age of 90.

 Recent gifts through the estate of Mrs. Priddy include support for Southwestern Medical Foundation through the Kathryn and Ashley H. Priddy Fund for medical student scholarships and support for UT Southwestern Medical Center through the Dr. Eugene P. Frenkel Cancer Research Fund.

 Inspiring the next generation